Neoglyph/ngAnalytics/README.md

 >
     var myApp = angular.module('myApp', ['ngAnalytics']);

-* set your Google Analytics clientId in your `run` block
+* set your Google Analytics clientId in your `run` block or use Service Tokens (see ng-analytics-auth)

 >
     // inject ngAnalyticsService